scribe-security/docs/docs/integrating-scribe/ci-integrations/azure.md

 Scribe offers users of Azure Pipelines to use DevOps Tasks for embedding evidence collection and integrity verification in their workflows.

-Task in Azure DevOps is a feature that enables users to create, schedule, and manage tasks from a central location.
-Task provides users with an easy way to automate common workflows and activities in Azure DevOps.
+A Task in Azure DevOps enables users to create, schedule, and manage tasks from a central location.
+Task provides users with a way to automate common workflows and activities in Azure DevOps.
 It provides several actions enabling the generation of SBOMs from various sources.
 The usage examples on this page demonstrate several use cases of SBOM collection (SBOM from a publicly available Docker image, SBOM from a Git repository, SBOM from a local directory) as well as several use cases of uploading the evidence either to the Azure DevOps pipelines or to the Scribe Service.

 ### Installation